AdobeDocs/analytics.en/help/admin/user-management2/user-migration/c-migration-tool/t-migrate-users.md

  <tbody>
   <tr>
    <td colname="col1"> <p>Domain </p> </td>
    <td colname="col2"> <p>Domains are specific to the email IDs of the current Analytics user base.
 A domain can be claimed only by a single organization, and only system administrators can claim a domain.
-For more information, see <a href="https://helpx.adobe.com/enterprise/help/request-access-to-claimed-domain.html" format="html" scope="external"> Request access to a claimed domain</a>. </p> </td>
+For more information, see <a href="https://helpx.adobe.com/enterprise/help/request-access-to-claimed-domain.html"  > Request access to a claimed domain</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> <p>Domain Claimed </p> </td>
    <td colname="col2"> <p>If you want to migrate users as Enterprise or Federated IDs, you must be a System Administrator and claim an available domain via the Admin Console before migrating users.
-Learn more <a href="https://helpx.adobe.com/enterprise/help/identity.html" format="html" scope="external"> here</a>. </p> <p>If you do not want to claim domains for Enterprise or Federated IDs, skip this step and migrate users as Adobe IDs.
-Learn more about ID types <a href="https://helpx.adobe.com/enterprise/help/identity.html" format="html" scope="external"> here</a>. </p> </td>
+Learn more <a href="https://helpx.adobe.com/enterprise/help/identity.html"  > here</a>. </p> <p>If you do not want to claim domains for Enterprise or Federated IDs, skip this step and migrate users as Adobe IDs.
+Learn more about ID types <a href="https://helpx.adobe.com/enterprise/help/identity.html"  > here</a>. </p> </td>
   </tr>
  </tbody>
 </table>